There’s nothing that breaks your heart more as a parent than seeing your child suffering.

 Yeah that’s right, we’re telling you to bribe your kid.
 Sure, this may not be the greatest parenting technique to use on a day-to-day basis, but if your child struggles with anxiety and they are able to make it through a dental visit successfully, we think that’s cause for celebration!

 Obviously this doesn’t have to be anything big.
 We’re sure your child would love to get ice cream or get that toy they’ve been eyeing at the store for some time that you never let them get.

 It doesn’t really matter what the reward is as long as your child gets something (a gift, experience, etc.) that they can look forward to.
 Just make sure you deliver on your promise after the appointment.

-If you’re in Alabama near Anniston or Tuscaloosa, we’d love to help you and your child have a great pediatric dental visit!
+If you’re in Alabama near Oxford or Tuscaloosa, we’d love to help you and your child have a great pediatric dental visit!

 Our dentists have years of experience treating children with dental anxiety and we’ve also treated countless children with a variety of special needs.